(Image by Grizdave)

 I am an alumni of Carnegie Mellon University in Pittsburgh, Pennsylvania, where I earned my Master of Science in Information Technology.
 I focused my studies on the areas of information retrieval, database management, data mining, and management science.
 The website for this program can be found here.
 I certainly recommend this program for any individual interested not only in technology per se, but in the management and social networking applications of technology.

 Mostly, I’m all over the place.
-I enjoy math, logic, technology, backgammon, traveling, Ireland, sleeping, reading, drinking Lindemans Framboise and Guinness, and so forth.
+I enjoy math, logic, technology, backgammon, biking, traveling, Ireland, sleeping, reading, drinking Lindemans Framboise and Guinness, and so forth.
 If you have any questions about any of the particulars of my life, feel free to contact me.